ikhaynes/Flight-Itinerary-Generator/README.md

 The final known issue is that after a period of time cycling through the UI items, the program may crash with a memory error.

-As of Jan 22, 2025, this program appears to run only on Macos M1 (hasn't throughly been tested elsewhere).
+As of Jan 22, 2025, this program appears to run only on Macos M1 (hasn't thoroughly been tested elsewhere).
 There is an std::bad_alloc error when attempting to run it in an Ubuntu VM.